doridori/Pilot/README.md

 A popular approach is to use an MV* based architecture to separate some form of Controller / Presenter variant from the UI.
 This is great and has many benefits.
 However, there are not many projects out there that facilitate UI-less controller -> controller flow.
 This is the hole that Pilot is aiming to fill.

 There are multiple benefits of allowing such a flow.
 If you have not already I recommend you read the [Motivations post](http://doridori.github.io/Android-Architecture-Pilot/).

+**_27/05/16 Note:_ this is a WIP and is currently in development.
+Some of the supplementary docs also need updating as the project is still undergoing some conceptual refactoring.
+I am welcome to any input via the Issues page to guide its development.
+This library is not in use in production yet.**

 #Supplementary Aims